ARM9/bass/doc/architectures.md

 # Bass Architectures
 Most compilers can compile code to every target platform by using different backends.
-Bass is no exception to this, but it offers the possibility to write an custom backend in minutes and by just using an text editor.
+Bass is no exception to this - but it also offers the possibility to write an custom backend in minutes and by just using an text editor.

 > **Note:**<br/>
-> Speaking of architecture-files usually refers to string files used by the Table-Architecture-Backend.
+> The term 'architecture file' usually refers to a string file used by the Table-Architecture-Backend.

 ## Using and writing Architecture Tables
-Architecture files are simply text files that have one instruction in each line.
-This could be an command, an comment, or an token pair.
-Let's be honest, we read this document because we want to know more about the token pair.
+Architecture files are plain text files with one instruction in each line.
+This could be an command, a comment, or a token pair.

-Our syntax is simple: The left side represents what you see in the assembly file, the right side is the result that you want to see as binary output.
+Of this, the token pair requires most exploration.
+The syntax is simple: The left side represents the contents of the assembly file, the right side represents the binary output.

 ```cpp
 // <LFH> ;<RHS>